Leisure (album)

-Leisure is the debut studio album by the English rock band Blur, released in August 1991 by record label Food.
+Leisure is the debut studio album by English rock band Blur, released on 26 August 1991 by Food Records.

+The album draws influences from the Madchester and shoegaze styles popular in the UK indie scene at the time, contrasting with the Britpop sound that the band would later pioneer beginning with follow-up album Modern Life Is Rubbish (1993).
+It features the band's first three singles, "She's So High", "There's No Other Way", and "Bang", and marks the beginning of Blur's long-running collaboration with producer Stephen Street, who produced the majority of the album's 12 tracks.

+Upon its release, Leisure received mixed reviews from critics but was a moderate commercial success, selling over 100,000 copies and earning Gold certification in the UK.
+While the album has undergone some critical reappraisal in later years, it is most often viewed in comparison to the band's later work.

 Content

 The original version of "Sing", entitled "Sing (To Me)", was recorded as a demo in late 1989 under the band's former name, Seymour, and can be heard on the ultra-rare promo-only single which was released over a decade later in February 2000 and on the first of a 4-disc set with rare material in the Blur 21 box set.

 The cover photograph was taken in May 1954 by Charles Hewitt, for a Picture Post fashion feature on bathing hats, "Glamour in the Swim".

 Release

 The album was released on 26 August 1991 in the United Kingdom by record label Food.
-It was released in the US a month later with a different track listing: this version is frontloaded with Blur's three UK singles, and the song "Sing" was replaced by "I Know", previously an A-side with "She's So High" (see track listings for exact changes).
+It was released in the US a month later, on 24 September 1991 with a different track listing: this version is frontloaded with Blur's three UK singles, and the song "Sing" was replaced by "I Know", previously an A-side with "She's So High" (see track listings for exact changes).
 The Canadian version has the same track listing as the UK version.

 Leisure peaked at number 7 in the UK Albums Chart.
 The album was certified Gold in the UK.

 As part of the album's 21st anniversary, Leisure was remastered and reissued along with the band's other studio albums on 30 July 2012.
-The album was reissued a second time, on coloured vinyl, on August 26, 2016.
+The album was reissued a second time to celebrate the album's 25th anniversary, on coloured vinyl, on 26 August 2016.